Building Information Modelling (10144.2)

 This unit is available in Flexible and Intensive modes.
 Class contact consists of 1 hour lecture and 2 hour Computer Labs per week.

-Students must have completed 48cp of the Bachelor of Building and Construction Management AND 8330 Digital Environment.
+Students must have completed 48 credit points of the Bachelor of Building and Construction Management (Honours) AND

 Basic knowledge of building processes, 3D modelling.